Generic selectors

 • ‘Do you want to touch me?’

-Consent must be a continuous process of checking, asking, reading actions and body signals and paying attention to others.
 You can withdraw your consent at any time.
 Even if you say yes to something, you can still say no a minute later.
 You can change your mind, your partner can change their mind, and anyone can stop at any time.
-And just because someone slept with you in the past, doesn’t mean you have their consent for future sex.
+Just because someone engaged in a sexual act with you in the past, doesn’t mean that you have their consent for future sexual acts.

 Consent must be specific.
 A ‘yes’ to kissing is not also a ‘yes’ to touching.
 Consenting to oral sex is not consenting to penetrative sex.
-You can say yes to some kinds of sex acts and not others.
+You can say yes to some sexual acts and not others.

 What to do if your consent has been violated